 - Protect your business name and intellectual property assets

 - Hire and fire your employees, and develop good employment policies and practices

 - Negotiate contracts

 - Access solid but not bank-breaking legal advice on a responsive basis

 There has been a lot of talk about good governance in recent years, due to high-profile corporate disasters that have filled newspapers and brought the word “corporate” a bad name.
 However, not much attention has been paid to this subject by small business.
 Corporate governance is nothing more (or less) than good systems and procedures to ensure effective and ethical business decisions can happen.
-Claire has experience both in the board room and as an advisor to boards in both the profit and not-for-profit sectors.
-Her guidance in governance matters is aimed at one goal: making businesses more effective.
+Peter has experience both in the boardroom and as an advisor to boards in both the profit and not-for-profit sectors.

 Work Over Flow